 In November 2021, Hawthorne filed a nuisance-abatement lawsuit against the owners, citing illegal dumping, graffiti, homeless encampments, trespassing children, and more than 50 code violations found during inspections earlier that year.

-The owners had also been running an illegal parking-rental business in the lots since 2018.
+The city said the owners had been operating an ongoing large-scale illegal parking-rental business in the mall's parking lots since 2018.

 In 2023, the property went on the market through Cushman and Wakefield, listed as a 20.5-acre redevelopment opportunity with about 935,000 square feet of existing structure, pitched to housing developers, office users, and studio production companies.